Andy-Tante/Nextwork-Projects/README.md

 # Welcome to Nextwork's Unofficial Repository!
 This is an independent project where I attempt to rebuild some of Nextwork's projects using Terraform as Infrastructure as Code (IaC).
 This is a learning journey for me, and I hope it proves useful to others as well.

-Day 2: VPC Traffic Flow and Security - Terraform Implementation
+**Day 2: VPC Traffic Flow and Security - Terraform Implementation**

-Overview
+**Overview**

 This project focuses on setting up a secure and scalable AWS Virtual Private Cloud (VPC) environment using Terraform.
 The implementation includes:

-Deploying an EC2 instance in a public subnet
+- Deploying an EC2 instance in a public subnet

-Configuring a route table for internet access
+- Configuring a route table for internet access

-Creating a security group to control inbound and outbound traffic
+- Creating a security group to control inbound and outbound traffic

-Implementing a Network ACL for additional security at the subnet level
+- Implementing a Network ACL for additional security at the subnet level

+**Infrastructure Components & Explanation**

+**1. EC2 Instance Deployment**

+We provision an EC2 instance in a public subnet with an assigned public IP, allowing direct internet access.
+The key properties include:

+- AMI: ami-02ccbe126fe6afe82 (Amazon Linux 2)

+- Instance Type: t2.micro (suitable for free-tier and lightweight workloads)

+- Security Group: Restricts access to only necessary ports (22, 80, 443)

+- Associate Public IP Address: true ensures accessibility from the internet

+**2. Route Table for Internet Access**

+A route table is created and associated with the public subnet to allow outbound traffic to the internet through an Internet Gateway (IGW).

+**Route Table Association**

+This ensures that traffic from our public subnet follows the defined routing rules

+**3. Security Group for EC2 Instance**

+A security group acts as a virtual firewall to control inbound and outbound traffic.
+Here’s what it allows:

+**Inbound:**

+- Port 80 (HTTP): Open to all for web traffic

+- Port 443 (HTTPS): Open to all for secure web traffic

+- Port 22 (SSH): Open (ideally should be restricted to specific IPs)

+**Outbound:**

+Allows all traffic

+**Network ACL (NACL) for Additional Security**

+Network ACLs provide an extra layer of security by controlling traffic at the subnet level.

+**Inbound Rules:**

+Allow SSH (22), HTTP (80), HTTPS (443) from all sources

+**Outbound Rules:**

+Allow all traffic

+**Key Learnings**

+- Route Tables are essential for directing network traffic in AWS.

+- Security Groups control traffic at the instance level and should be restrictive.

+- Network ACLs provide subnet-level security but require careful ordering of rules.

+- Public IP assignment allows external access but should be used cautiously.